Aquilegia Growth and Care Guide

 Using Aquilegia in the Garden

 Aquilegia’s intricate flowers and graceful form make it a versatile and cherished choice for various garden styles.
-Its adaptability to different conditions and its appeal to pollinators ensure it has a place in almost any outdoor space.
 Whether planted in informal cottage gardens, used to attract wildlife, or cut for fresh arrangements, Aquilegia adds charm and functionality to gardens large and small.
 Here are three of the most common ways to showcase this stunning perennial.

 Cottage and Woodland Gardens